-I will give you the exact words I typed because precision matters here.
-The prompt was:
+I will give you the exact words I typed.
+Here they are:

 "Change the line where the timeout is set to use the environment variable instead of the hardcoded value."